larytet/binlog/README.md

 The cache (L1 and L2) contains the information required for decoding and formatting of the binary data.
 Things like size of the argument, format "verb", number of arguments, hash of the format string, the format string are all in the cache.

+The performance gain comes from two things

+* Significantly less data is being sent to the output
+* The outcome of the parsing of the format string is cached.

 # Install